Every congregation will have its view on what makes a sin terrible and what isn’t so bad.

 It broke right into their taboo area.

 Everyone was ‘accepted’ as long as they stayed out of the ‘taboo area’, which in this church was divorce, homosexuality, immorality and other things like the wearing of baseball caps, body piercings, etc!

 The new couple had broken the rules – even though it had happened years ago and had been worked through with each other and with the Lord.

-The fact of whether they had been forgiven by God or not, wasn’t the issue for this congregation.
+The fact of whether they had been forgiven by God or not, wasn’t the issue for this congregation and minister.